carbon-language/carbon-lang/docs/design/generics/details.md

 `observe CT.ElementType == SC.ElementType impls Ordered`.
 Even then, the items from the `needles` container won't directly have a `Compare` method member.

-The rule is that an same-type `where` constraint between two type variables does not modify the set of member names of either type.
+The rule is that a same-type `where` constraint between two type variables does not modify the set of member names of either type.
 This is in contrast to rewrite constraints like `where .ElementType = String` with a `=`, then `.ElementType` is actually set to `String` including the complete `String` API.